 The reporter is required to make informed judgements about the validity of estimates on the basis of both industry documents and the company's water balance as a whole.
 These judgements should be fully explained and supported by explicit evidence.
-Reference should also be made to previous annual information return data, any trend noted.Reference should also be made to the actions taken by the company in response to recommendations made by the reporter in his March 2009 report on the Interim Principal Statement and Scheme of Charges There are also a number of specific requirements that the reporter should be aware.
+Reference should also be made to previous annual information return data and any trend noted.
+There are also a number of specific requirements that the reporter should be aware.